crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 	<h3>Rule Based Classifiers</h3>

 3. The simplest way to build a classification algorithm is to used a rule based system.
 Look at the function rule_based_classifier().
 This function doesn't bother itself with mathy mumbo jumbo, it just looks for keywords it thinks are indicative of gun-related articles.
 If one of the keywords appears, it predicts "1" (or "gun-related") and otherwise it picks "0".
 Right now we use just one keyword, "shooting."
-Try running the code and see how well this very simple method works.
+Try running the code with this command and see how well this very simple method works.

 	Now experiment with adding a few more keywords.
 See how high you can make the accuracy using this method.
 Experiment with combinations of keywords as well.
 Feel free to get creative with your conditional statements!
 You will answer a few questions about this in the questionnaire.

+	<pre><code> python classifier_template.py articles.txt </code></pre>

 	<h3>Decision Trees</h3>
 4. A more algorithmic approach to creating a rule-based classifier can be done using Decision Trees.
 Decision Trees are a class of Machine Learning algorithms that use a tree-like structure to model certain decisions and map them to their corresponding outcomes.
 The image below is a very simple example of a decision tree classifier.